Home > Blog > How to Turn a Basic Bike Trainer into a Zwift-Ready Machine

 Sounds pretty sweet, right?
 This game-influenced cycling application has revolutionized the way athletes train during the off-season.

-Plus, Zwift is open to all levels of riders who train with a variety of equipment - including our classic, yellow indoor bike trainers, the Fluid and Mag.
+Plus, Zwift is open to all levels of riders who train with a variety of equipment - including our basic indoor bike trainers, like the Fluid2, Mag, and Mag+.

-If I Use a Classic Trainer in Zwift, What Can I Expect?
+If I Use a Basic Trainer in Zwift, What Can I Expect?

-From classic (aka: basic) to smart, Zwift is set up to support a wide range of bike trainers.
+From basic to smart, Zwift is set up to support a wide range of bike trainers.
 The main differences between using a smart trainer and a basic trainer with Zwift are:

-In-Game ResistanceSince the yellow classic trainers are not a “smart” enabled, your resistance will not exactly mirror the terrain in Zwift.
+In-Game ResistanceSince basic trainers do not have built-in sensors nor controlled resistance units, your resistance will not exactly mirror the terrain in Zwift.
 Instead you will notice a drop in your in-game speed when climbing, forcing you to work harder to get up the hills.

 Power ReadingsBased on your speed, Zwift will use its formula to assign you an estimated power output versus pulling power data from a smart trainer.